Brad Pitt Blasts Donald Trump, Says He Is A ‘Threat’ To The United States

 “I think we will always drink rosé in the United States.
 If there is a threat to the winemakers, it is a real concern,” Pitt told the French magazine.
 “Unfortunately, it’s almost anecdotal.
 Trump represents a much bigger threat on such more serious issues.”

 Brad Pitt has not been shy about taking shots at Donald Trump in the past.
-Back in September 2016, just two months before Trump’s shocking win in the presidential election, Pitt said he struggled to understand how people could back the real estate mogul.
+Back in September 2016, just two months before Trump’s win in the presidential election, Pitt said he struggled to understand how people could back the real estate mogul.

 Pitt said that hailing from Oklahoma and southern Missouri, he was raised in a place that “leans more toward a Trump voice,” but couldn’t understand how people there would support a party whose policies hurt them the most.